Library Media Specialist

 I started my teaching career at Jefferson Elementary.
 In August of 1995 I was hired as a Title 1 Math Teacher; that position quickly changed to include Title 1 Reading.
 It was here working with fellow Title 1 teacher, Sharon Whitworth, that I began my love of books and reading.
 In those early days of my teaching career that Title 1 funding was not a guarantee.
 So I decided to take a more secure teaching position in second grade.
 I loved every minute in second grade.
 Being able to watch children develop into readers and writers is what inspires me to teach.
 Then the Board of Education changed the boundary lines to adjust for the changing population to the north.
 This changed my second grade position into a floating position.
 After floating for two years, I decided to change to a permanent position at McKinley Elementary.
 After one year at McKinley, a library media position at Lincoln Elementary was available.
 Instilling the love of reading and of books all day, absolutely!

-My husband, John, and I have been married twenty-six years.
+My husband, John, and I have been married twenty-seven years.
 We were married in June of 1991.
 Shortly, thereafter, we bought a 1871 home.
 After many years of renovation, our home was finally ready for children.
 Addy was born in 2000.
-She is a senior at Iola High School.
-She loves being a drummer for the IHS Band.
-Her activities keep us very busy.
+She is a freshman at Allen Community College.
+After being a drummer for the IHS band, she is continuing to play in the band for ACC.
 In 2007, Briley was born.
-She is a fourth grader at Lincoln Elementary.
+She is a fifth grader at IMS.
 She loves making all things fun!

 Hobbies?
 Do children count for this?
 I enjoy being wherever my children are.